DomResc/docker-backup-tools/README.md

 - Use a lower compression level (1-3) for faster backups
 - Store backups on SSD rather than HDD
 - Consider backing up fewer volumes at once

+**Problem: Verification is taking too long**

+- The backup verification has been optimized for speed in the latest version
+- If you're still experiencing slow verification, try updating to the latest version
+- Verification now uses efficient sampling to validate backup integrity with minimal overhead

 ## Contributing